Sponsored links:

 Parking in Split

-The only fairly large parking lot is Vanulično parking Svačićeva, located at 18 Petra Svačića street (P1, GPS: 43.5125619, 16.4381542).
-As we had previously learned about the location and size of the parking lots around the old town of Split, we decided to arrive early to ensure a trouble-free parking space.
+The only relatively large parking lot in the area is Vanulično parking Svačićeva, located at 18 Petra Svačića street (1, GPS: 43.5125619, 16.4381542).
+We had learned about its location and size in advance and decided to arrive early to secure a spot.
+However, our plan was met with an unexpected surprise: upon our arrival at 8:50, the parking lot was already completely full, even though we visited after the peak tourist season!

 The Old Town in Split

-Fortunately, the stress caused by looking for a free parking space in Split fully compensates for its Old Town.
-Because we parked in the Svačićeva parking lot, so to get to the Diocletian palace, we walked the Ćiril-Metodova street towards Trg Gaje Bulata square, and then we entered the old town area and along Domaldova street we reached interesting Narodni Trg square (A, GPS: 43.5089761, 16.4385772).
-There are several restaurants - in one of them we stopped for a while and had a nice breakfast.
-On the square there is a beautiful building of the former town hall from the 15th century, which now houses a museum.
+Fortunately, the stress caused by looking for a parking space in Split is more than compensated for by the incredible experience of its Old Town.
+From the Svačićeva parking lot, we walked down Ćiril-Metodova street towards the beautiful Trg Gaje Bulata square, which led us directly into the heart of the historic center.
+Following Domaldova street, we soon reached the lively Narodni Trg square (A, GPS: 43.5089761, 16.4385772), also known as People’s Square.
+This vibrant hub is home to several inviting restaurants and cafés, where we took a well-deserved break to enjoy a pleasant breakfast.
+The square is dominated by the beautiful building of the former town hall from the 15th century, which now houses a museum, showcasing the city's rich municipal history.

 Diocletian's Palace

-Diocletian's Palace is really impressive.
-It consists, among others, of the Roman temple of Jupiter (C, GPS: 43.5083551, 16.4395507), as well as the most important place for tourists, the Peristyle - the central square of the palace (D, GPS: 43.5082272, 16.4401489).
-This is where everyone gathers who wants to see the ancient sights of Split.
-In fact, even in the off-season there are a lot of people here.
-Entering from the north, we notice on the left the Cathedral of Saint Domnius, which was originally the mausoleum of Diocletian.
-From its almost 60-meter bell tower, there is a truly amazing view of the city and the bay.
+Diocletian's Palace is truly an architectural marvel and a living monument.
+The sprawling complex includes the remarkably preserved Roman Temple of Jupiter (C, GPS: 43.5083551, 16.4395507), a testament to the city’s pagan roots, and the palace's central and most important square for tourists, the Peristyle (D, GPS: 43.5082272, 16.4401489).
+This magnificent colonnaded courtyard is where everyone gathers to soak in the ancient atmosphere and admire the surrounding structures.
+In fact, even in the off-season, there is a lively crowd here, a mix of locals and visitors enjoying a coffee on the stone steps.
+To the left as you enter from the north, you'll see the stunning Cathedral of Saint Domnius, which was originally built as Emperor Diocletian's mausoleum.
+From its almost 60-meter-high bell tower, there is a truly amazing and unforgettable view of the entire city and the beautiful Adriatic bay.

-From the Peristyle we entered the palace underground (E, GPS: 43.5077836, 16.4398861), which at first glance reminded us of the Grand Bazaar in Istanbul - of course, on a much smaller scale.
-In the basement there are simply plenty of shops where you can buy souvenirs and other interesting (and sometimes kitschy) things.
+From the Peristyle, we entered the fascinating palace underground (E, GPS: 43.5077836, 16.4398861), a network of ancient corridors and halls that at first glance reminded us of the Grand Bazaar in Istanbul, albeit on a much smaller scale.
+In the basement, you will find a labyrinth of shops and stalls selling a wide array of souvenirs, handicrafts, and other interesting (and sometimes kitschy) items.
+This bustling marketplace adds a unique, vibrant energy to the ancient ruins, creating a fascinating blend of history and commerce.

 Obala Hrvatskog narodnog preporoda

-From the basement of the Diocletian's palace we go straight to the beautiful promenade Obala Hrvatskog narodnog preporoda (Croatian National Rebirth Coast) (F, GPS: 43.5075814, 16.4390975).
-Until the 1990s, it was just a busy street.
-Later it was transformed into a promenade.
-New Year's concerts and various cultural events are held here.
-Because the promenade is adjacent to the seashore, we have a nice view of the entire bay from it.
+From the palace's underground, you can walk straight out onto the beautiful promenade known as the Obala Hrvatskog narodnog preporoda (Croatian National Rebirth Coast) (F, GPS: 43.5075814, 16.4390975).
+This seaside boulevard was a busy street until the 1990s but was later beautifully transformed into a pedestrian-friendly promenade.
+It is now the city's main social hub, where people gather to stroll, sit on benches, and enjoy the sea breeze.
+New Year's concerts and various cultural events are held here, making it a vibrant center of city life.
+Because the promenade runs along the seashore, you are treated to a nice view of the entire bay, with ferries and boats coming and going.

 Trg republike

-We walk the promenade towards the Trg republike square (G, GPS: 43.5089450, 16.4363081), surrounded by beautiful buildings.
-The square immediately reminded us of St. Mark's Square in Venice - and it was the correct association 😀, because it was designed as its smaller copy.
-Concerts and festivals are held here.
-You can also drink coffee.
-When in Split, you must visit this square.
+We walk the promenade towards the Trg republike square (G, GPS: 43.5089450, 16.4363081), which is surrounded by beautiful red-roofed buildings with arches.
+The square immediately brought to mind St. Mark's Square in Venice, and our intuition was correct, as it was intentionally designed as its smaller, more intimate copy.
+This spacious square hosts concerts and festivals throughout the year, but it's also a wonderful place to simply sit at a café and enjoy a coffee.
+When in Split, a visit to this architecturally stunning and serene square is an absolute must.

 Šuma Marjan Park

-If you still have some free time, you can visit the beautiful Šuma Marjan park located on the hillside with various viewpoints, a botanical garden and other attractions.
-The park starts about 800 m west of the city center (H, GPS: 43.5077817, 16.4303319) (but you have to go upstairs) and is about 4 kilometers long.
-At its end is the oceanography and fisheries research institute.
-If you prefer to go by car, you can use the asphalt road that surrounds the entire area of the park.
+If you still have some free time, you should definitely visit the beautiful Šuma Marjan Park, located on a hillside just west of the city center.
+This lush green oasis offers various viewpoints, a botanical garden, and other attractions.
+The park's entrance is about 800 meters from the city center (H, GPS: 43.5077817, 16.4303319), but be prepared for a walk uphill.
+The park is approximately 4 kilometers long and provides a refreshing escape from the city's hustle and bustle.
+At its far end, you will find the oceanography and fisheries research institute.
+If you prefer to go by car, you can use the asphalt road that encircles the entire park area, making it accessible to all.

 See also: